Back Pain Specialists

 Similar to upper back pain, when the middle back starts experiencing pain symptoms, it can have several causes.
 Arthritis, muscle strain, or even injury can bring the onset of pain symptoms.
 Some other common causes of middle back pain are a result of obesity or herniated discs.

-The lower thoracic spine (middle back) does not move as much as the lumbar spine (lower back), thus making middle back pain less common.
+The lower thoracic spine, which is the middle back, does not move as much as the lumbar spine or lower back, thus making middle back pain less common.
 Pain experienced in this region can also result from pain radiating from another location in the body.

 Symptoms of middle back pain include: